Written by Troy Marsh |

 5. No abnormality on standard structural neuroimaging studies is seen in concussion.
 Id.

-Whether caused by a traumatic blow to the head during a sporting event or during a violent car wreck, concussion and other traumatic brain injuries cause untold anxiety and grief to the victims, their friends, and their families.
+Whether caused by a traumatic blow to the head during a sporting event or during an accident with a semi-truck, concussion and other traumatic brain injuries cause untold anxiety and grief to the victims, their friends, and their families.
 The CDC estimates that direct medical costs and indirect costs such as lost productivity from mild traumatic brain injuries totaled an estimated $12 billion in the United States in 2000. http://www.cdc.gov/concussion/headsup/pdf/Facts_for_Physicians_booklet-a.pdf

 Motor vehicle trauma remains one of the leading causes of MTBI (seen in emergency departments) and among the most difficult to prove.
 Insurers have consistently relied upon the absence of gross anatomic damage to deny claims of MTBI and concussion arising from motor vehicle collisions.
 Insurance companies have argued that because “the CT scan is negative and the MRI is negative, there is no injury; therefore, the alleged victim is faking the symptoms.”
 Recently, however, with advancements in technology and more extensive studies involving the brains of professional athletes, health care providers are beginning to shift the focus from “anatomic damage to an emphasis on neuronal dysfunction involving a complex cascade of ionic, metabolic and physiologic events.
 Clinical signs and symptoms of MTBI such as poor memory, speed of processing, fatigue, and dizziness result from this underlying neurometabolic cascade.”
 Id.
 These and other scientific developments should afford the victims of concussion and other MTBI a better chance of being fairly compensated for their injuries and suffering.